Wrocław Główny railway station: History

 During World War II, Polish resistance from the group Zagra-Lin successfully attacked a Nazi troop transport on the station on 23 April 1943.
-A commemorative plate honoring their actions was placed after Nazi Germany was defeated and Breslau, together with Silesia, was incorporated into Poland, its German population expelled.
-After the war, Breslau Central (Breslau Hauptbahnhof) was renamed Wroclaw Central (Wrocław Główny).
+A commemorative plate honoring their actions was placed after Nazi Germany was defeated and the city was incorporated into Poland.

 On 8 January 1967, the popular Polish actor Zbigniew Cybulski died on platform 3.
 Cybulski was trying to jump into a train that was already departing, but fell instead under its wheels.
 On the 30th anniversary of this event, Andrzej Wajda unveiled a plaque on the platform in memory of Cybulski.

 In 2010-2012 the station was extensively refurbished for the Euro 2012 championships.

 In 2025, Wrocław Główny scored 98.5 on Europe's best railway station index, which placed the station in second place of the best railway stations in Europe by the Consumer Choice Center, ahead of Bern and Berlin but behind Zürich.

 Train services

-Train services are operated by PKP Intercity, Polregio and Koleje Dolnośląskie.
+Train services are operated by PKP Intercity, Polregio and Lower Silesian Railways.

 Until mid-December 2014 the station was also served by EuroCity "Wawel", which used to run once daily between Berlin Hauptbahnhof and Wrocław Główny, formerly even further to Kraków Główny.
 The service has been re-established since 2020, now extending further East to Przemyśl near the Ukrainian border.